reecewayt/cnn-accelerator/README.md

 The key advantage of im2col is that it transforms convolution operations into matrix multiplications, which are highly optimized in modern computing libraries and hardware.
 For multiple filters/output channels, we can stack multiple kernel row vectors into a matrix and perform a single matrix multiplication.

-This approach allows CNNs to leverage highly optimized linear algebra libraries (like BLAS) and makes better use of parallel computing resources (GPUs).
+This approach allows CNNs to leverage highly optimized linear algebra libraries and makes better use of parallel computing resources (GPUs).
 The tradeoff is increased memory usage, as the im2col operation duplicates input values across multiple columns.